kjwilder/lightsout/strategy.md

 21 22 23 24 25
 ```

-*A quick note on “toggling”*: touching any square flips it—on to off or off to on—and also flips
+*A note on “toggling”*: touching any square flips it—on to off or off to on—and also flips
 the squares directly above, below, and to either side.
 The goal is to turn off every light.

 Examples of a single touch:
 - Touching square **5** toggles squares **4**, **5**, and **10**.
 - Touching square **19** toggles squares **14**, **18**, **19**, **20**, and **24**.

-## The Three-Step Winning Strategy
+## A Three-Step Winning Strategy
 1. **Sweep from the top.**
    - If square **1** is on, turn it off by touching square **6** (the square directly below).
    - Continue down the grid: for squares **2** through **20**, turn off any light in a row by touching the square directly beneath it.